-Philanthropy has much to offer in contributing to progress in all the areas in which it puts forth commitment, resources, and skills.
-Making progress in “racial equity” or “social justice” is also possible, but difficult.
+Philanthropy has much to offer in contributing to progress in areas where it’s committed.
+Making progress in “racial equity” or “social justice” is possible, but difficult.
 An Effective Communities Project team visited 71 foundations and nonprofits, largely in the American South but also elsewhere, to discover benchmarks of progress.
 Our full report, sponsored by the Ford Foundation, gives plentiful examples of moving philanthropy forward along discovered pathways to progress, is found here.

-In addition to more fully articulating “what progress looks like,” we identified three major barriers philanthropy faces in making progress in these difficult arenas.
+In addition to more fully articulating “what progress looks like,” we identified three major barriers that philanthropy faces in making progress in these difficult arenas.
 For each, we developed a tool to facilitate further progress.
 Below, we introduce three tools for moving philanthropy.

 “Moving Past the Silence: A Tool for Negotiating Reflective Conversations About Race,” developed by Vanessa M. Stephens, offers a framework for beginning these conversations inside a philanthropic organization and then broadening these conversations to engage constituents and partners.
 September 1, 2006, 9 pages.
 Download PDF